The five steps at a glance

 Step 5: Bank account introduction (8 to 10 business days)

 With your LLC formed and EIN issued, you can apply for a US business bank account.
-WyomingLLC introduces you to three options: Mercury (~70% approval rate for non-residents), Relay (~50%), and Wise Business (~95%, safest fallback).
+WyomingLLC introduces you to three options: Mercury, Relay, and Wise Business (the broadest-coverage fallback).
+Approval at any of them is never guaranteed and depends on your documents and country.

 Each bank requires the same core documents: Articles of Organization, EIN letter (CP575), passport scan, business description (2 to 3 sentences), anticipated transaction volume, and source of funds.
 We prepare a country-specific packet with what each reviewer is looking for, since rejection patterns vary by country.

 The standard approach: apply to Mercury first.
 Mercury offers the best banking features (Treasury yield, up to 50 debit cards, API access, large sub-account capacity).
 If Mercury rejects, we move to Relay.
-Relay has a different reviewer pool and often approves applicants Mercury rejected.
-If Relay also rejects, Wise Business is the fallback at 95%+ acceptance.
+Relay has a different reviewer pool and sometimes approves applicants Mercury rejected.
+If Relay also rejects, Wise Business has the broadest country coverage and is the usual fallback - though approval still depends on your documents and country.

-Combined success rate across the three is approximately 99%.
-The only consistent rejections are OFAC-sanctioned countries (Iran, North Korea, Syria, Cuba) and certain restricted business categories (gambling, adult content, crypto exchanges).
+Most founders open an account at one of the three, but approval is never guaranteed.
+The most consistent rejections are OFAC-sanctioned countries (Iran, North Korea, Syria, Cuba) and certain restricted business categories (gambling, adult content, crypto exchanges).

 What you need before you start